azure-ad-b2c/samples/readme.md

 ## Local account policy enhancements
-- [Sign Up and Sign In with dynamic 'Terms of Use' prompt](policies/service-consent) - For scenarios where you provide a plug and play service to other partners.
+- [Provide consent UI to API scopes](policies/service-consent) - For scenarios where you provide a plug and play service to other partners.
 When the user chooses to use your service through a partner application, the user must login with their account with your service, and consent to various scopes which allow your service to share information with the partner application.

 - [Sign Up and Sign In with dynamic 'Terms of Use' prompt](policies/sign-in-sign-up-versioned-tou) - Demonstrates how to incorporate a TOU or T&Cs into your user journey with the ability for users to be prompted to re-consent when the TOU/T&Cs change.